nhemnt/MERN-playground/mongo/queries.md

 ## update in array

+$ - gives first matching element
+$[] - gives all array element
+$[el] - give element to each array, then use arrayFilters to apply conditions

 db.users.find({$and: [{"hobbies.title": "cooking"}, {hobbies.frequence: {$gte: 4}]})

 //add isPaid field to true in all user which have hobbies tilte sports and their frequence is greater than 3